Allen-Synthesis/EuroPi/contributing.md

 ## Overview
-  * What is a PR and how does the process work in general

 A PR is simply a set of changes that the author would like to be added to a repository.
 In the EuroPi repository, the most common example would be a new script in the contrib directory.
 The PR process allows the maintainers of the